astropy/astropy-healpix/docs/healpy_compat.rst

-In addition to the above high- and low-level interfaces, we have provided a `healpy <http://healpy.readthedocs.io>`_-compatible interface in `healpix.healpy`.
+In addition to the above high- and low-level interfaces, we have provided a `healpy <http://healpy.readthedocs.io>`_-compatible interface in :mod:`astropy_healpix.healpy`.
 Note that this only includes a subset of the healpy functions.
 This is not the recommended interface, and is only provided as a convenience for packages that want to support both healpy and this package.